VianneyAccart/RockQuest/README.md

-# rockQuete
+# rockQuest
-Discover the new famous Rock'Quete game made during our first Wild Code School Project
+Discover the new famous Rock'Quest game made during our first Wild Code School Project